tonikelope/coronapoker/README.md

 ## Features

 ### Cryptographic security
-- Zero-Trust by design with a Mental Poker efficient native implemetation.
+- Zero-Trust by design with a Mental Poker efficient native implementation.
 - End-to-end encryption between players.
 - P2P: no central servers, no telemetry, no third parties logging anything.
 Just you and your friends.
 - Password-protected games.